Key Takeaways

 Frequently asked questions

 Compaction is a rapid densification process driven mainly by expelling air through mechanical effort during construction, while consolidation is a slower volume decrease driven mainly by expelling pore water from saturated soil after loading.
-In geotechnical practice, consolidation is the one that creates delayed settlement problems.
+In geotechnical practice, consolidation is the process that creates delayed settlement problems.

 The rate is controlled mainly by drainage path length, the coefficient of consolidation, soil permeability, and compressibility.
 Short drainage paths and higher consolidation coefficients generally lead to faster primary consolidation.